Environmental Sustainability of Residential Wood and Pellet Heating

 The Alliance for Green Heat’s mission is to promote cleaner and more efficient wood and pellet heating.
 While our primary focus is on the technology and the regulatory environment around combustion, the sustainable supply and use of firewood and pellets is also paramount to our mission.

-For AGH the most pressing sustainability issue is excessive wood smoke in many neighborhoods and rural areas from wood stoves and wood boilers that are not being used properly, or the technology is so poor that they cannot be used without creating excessive smoke.
-We believe that advanced combustion wood and pellet stoves, furnaces and boilers can produce renewable residential heat with minimal amounts of air pollution, compared to the alternative environmental impacts caused by the extraction, transport, refining and use of electricity, gas and oil heating appliances.
+The most pressing sustainability issue is excessive wood smoke in many neighborhoods and rural areas from wood stoves and wood boilers that are not being used properly, or the technology is so poor that they cannot be used without creating excessive smoke.
+Advanced combustion wood and pellet stoves, furnaces and boilers can produce renewable residential heat with minimal amounts of air pollution, compared to the alternative environmental impacts caused by the extraction, transport, refining and use of electricity, gas and oil heating appliances.

 - Homeowners typically cut or collect wood in ways that are low impact on the neighborhood or forest.